flutewizard100/WRO26TeamUpForStem/Documentation/EngineeringJournal.md

 The battery, on/off switch, and Power Distribution Board use 3D-printed PLA mounts that screw into the wooden plate.

 ### Plate Supports
 Four metal GoBilda standoffs connect the two levels and support the top plate.

-# Power and Sensor Architecture

 ## Power Distribution